nonprofit

 The assistance dog lives in permanent partnership with a person with disabilities.
 While their assistance increases autonomy, quality of life, and often safety through meaningful, trained tasks, the human handler provides leadership and care.
 Each successful partnership between human and dog is based on a balance of Give and Take.

-Many people are familiar with guide dogs for the blind, but there are many other types of assistance dogs who are no less important.
+Many people are familiar with guide dogs for the blind.
+However, there are many other types of assistance dogs who are no less important.
 The concept is rapidly expanding.

 Here are some of the common types of assistance dogs: